Characters of Casualty: Elle Gardner

 After already drawing her ire by taking over her job, Elle finds herself relentlessly targeted by Connie after she discovers that Elle made a judgement call on the day of the helicopter accident that may well have worsened her daughter Grace's condition.
 Connie accuses her of incompetence, intimidates her and extracts complaints from patients, leading to a formal hearing.
 Grace sustains a serious neck injury at the hearing after excusing herself to the bathroom and smashing a mirror after seeing her reflection.
 Elle is first on the scene and reacts quickly to minimise the damage before paramedics arrive.
 When the hearing proceeds, Connie acknowledges her actions had been a result of grief and the charges against Elle are lifted.
 Elle herself feels unsuited to the role of Clinical Lead and wishes to focus on patients, so she tells Connie she can have her old job back.

 Elle is furious at her son Kalen when she believes he has brought a girl back to their house, believing him to be too young to be having sex and adding that it sets a bad example for his brothers.
 She later finds out that Kalen actually slept with Jez after he hands her his ID at the hospital.
 She confronts Jez in the ED, angry that he has slept with her son.
 Although blindsided by her Kalen's coming out, she is supportive and reconciles with Jez, jokingly telling him to use the front door next time he wants to stay over rather than climbing the drainpipe.

+Theodore "Teddy" Gowan

+Theodore "Teddy" Gowan, portrayed by Milo Clarke, first appears in the thirty-sixth series episode "Begin Again", broadcast on 14 August 2021.
+The character and Clarke's casting details were announced on 10 August 2021.
+Teddy is billed as an "enthusiastic" and kind paramedic who is "truly committed to going the extra mile".
+He is also the nephew of established character Jan Jenning (Di Botcher), who becomes his boss.
+The character's introduction follows the departures of two paramedics, who were killed-off in the previous series.
+Teddy's eagerness contrasts the sombre mood of the ED and writers used this to create tension between him and Jan, who is still grieving for her friends.
+Writers devised friendships for Teddy with other characters, but also created conflict with nurse Charlie Fairhead (Derek Thompson).
+Clarke expressed his excitement at joining the cast and hoped the audience would like his character's "charm and zest".
+He was proud to represent the NHS through his portrayal of a paramedic.